 An exciting, groundbreaking curriculum, The Language of Justice (LOJ) is the only national program for legal interpreting in community settings.
 This course is the live, online version of LOJ.
-Registration is limited to just 20 participants.
+Fall 2022 dates to be confirmed.

 Designed for court and community interpreters who perform legal interpreting in many settings, this unique curriculum was authored by four U.S. experts, including two attorneys specialized in legal interpreting.
 The lead author is Isabel Framer, former Chair of the National Association of Judiciary Interpreters and Translators (NAJIT) and an appointee of former President Obama to the U.S. State Justice Institute.
 Additional subject matter experts who contributed to the training manual and accompanying workbook include: two law professors; legal services agencies and nonprofit community services in Washington, DC; and the DC Bar Association.

 The course fee includes 12 hours of live training, 8 hours of self-paced training, The Language of Justice: A Training Manual (retail: $45), The Language of Justice: Exercises and Role Plays (retail: $25), handouts, video assignments, a final assessment, interpreting skills practice and feedback from the trainer and fellow participants.

 Both community and court interpreters need guidance on how to perform effective legal interpreting in community settings.
 Unlike the courtroom, most legal interpreting in the community is often collaborative.
 Interpreters may provide legal interpreting for:

 The course was challenging and rewarding.
 James was knowledgeable, patient and genuinely interested in our experience as interpreters.

 I enjoyed the course very much.
 I took away some valuable hints and recommendations on how to become a better court interpreter and also what I need to work on to achieve that.

 Mr. Plunkett was a great teacher.
 He is very knowledgeable in the legal setting.